jesses-code-adventures/create_python_project/readme.md

 # New Python Project

 All boilerplate required for a new python project.
-Includes.utomated Github testing.
+Includes automated Github testing.
 Assumes the use of mypy and tox.

 ## After cloning

-In a conda env
+In a new conda env run:
+conda -n ENV_NAME install conda-build conda develop . python -m pip install requirements_dev.txt

 ## Tests